aFuzzyBear/astro-ui/docs/XElement/api/methods/define_vars.md

+---
+api_title: "define:vars"
+page_title: "define:vars"
+page_description: "Define your own client-sided variables from Astro's Server-side, be able to define values that would operate over the entire scope of the element"
+---
 # define:vars

 This feature was a community requested feature for Astro.
 Which managed to make its way in by `v0.21`.